Yuma248/MELFUwgrs-/README.md

 callSFS.pl
         -i <inputfolder with all bam files to used>

-         -o <output folder to save all the resutls>
+         -o <output folder to save all the results>

          -pm <popmap, tab delimited files with sample names in the first column and corresponding pop in the second column>

          -rg <path to reference genome used to map the bam files>

 Optional:
-        -s <liste of sites to be considere, recomended to use pruned SNPs to avoid LD effects, this list should be in the site format from ANGSD>
+        -s < list of sites to be considered, recommended to use pruned SNPs to avoid LD effects, this list should be in the site format from ANGSD>

         -lnc <number of runs in parallel, it works per sample pop and pairs of pop, default 10>